Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 Overall, the old base is a good candidate for repurposing into a new table.
 I just needed an appropriate table top.

-Finding a Matching Table Top
+Finding or Making a Matching Table Top

 Originally, I envisioned a hefty piece of pine or oak with a live edge (where you can still see the remnants of bark and the natural shape of the tree).
 Searching through my stash of salvaged wood, I found several planks of mahogany that were collected as scraps from neighbor's deck remodel.
 Perfect!